DNA vs. genome what’s the diff?

 There’s a big difference.
 Your genome is all of your DNA.

-Another way to say it: genes are made up of DNA, and a genome is the sum total of an organism’s DNA.
-All our genes together are known as our genome.
+Genes are made up of DNA.
+A genome is the sum total of an organism’s DNA.
 It’s the inherited information all organisms use to make and maintain themselves.

 DNA molecules are inside your cells* in two places; the nucleus and mitochondria.
 In the nucleus, long strands of DNA are wound tightly into 46 chromosomes.
 Shorter pieces are in mitochondria, an organelle in the cytoplasm of the cell.
 When Artist talks about your genome, this is what she means: